Best Live Streaming Software For Linux Based Operating Systems In 2021

 OBS:

-2. It is easy to configure.
-It lets you easily add new Sources, duplicate existing ones, and adjust their properties effortlessly.
+2. It is easy to configure and you can easily add new sources, duplicate existing ones, and adjust their properties effortlessly.

 3. Multiple sources are available for the video as you can capture it from window, images, text, browser windows, webcams, capture cards, and more.